 Open the cover to expose the filter.
 Some washing machine models have a small hose stuck behind the cover to drain the water inside the filter.
 Others just discharge the water when the filter is pulled out.
 In both cases, it’s a good idea to place a bowl or some towels below the filter.

-If you see a hose, pull it out and unplug it and wait for all the water to run.
+If you see a hose, pull it out and unplug it and wait for all the water to run out.
 If not, Turn the filter anti-clockwise and pull it out.
 Water should be coming out as you do this.
 Hopefully it will land in the bowl or on towels.

 Once the wet part is over, remove any dirt, hair or foreign object from the filter.
 Then give it a rinse under the tap.
 Inspect the filter cavity to see if anything like dirt, coins or buttons are stuck in it.
 Give it a wipe with a damp cloth.
 Finally, replace and secure the filter by turning it clockwise, and pop the kickplate cover back on.